We Change Neighborhoods

 Revitalizing the Bronx

-In 1991, shortly after Howard Cosell was broadcasted live during the Yankees World Series to proclaim that the Bronx was burning, Jeffrey Levine worked with the New York City Department of Housing Preservation and Development through the Vacant Building Program to rehabilitate burned down shells of multiple buildings to create 600 units of affordable housing at multiple locations in the South Bronx.
-These projects were the building blocks of a now flourishing community.
-Not long after President Carter vowed to rebuild the Bronx on Charlotte Street, Levine Builders built approximately 230 homes through the NYC Housing Partnership’s New Homes Programs.
+In 1977, President Jimmy Carter stood on Charlotte Street and vowed to rebuild the Bronx.
+Later that year, Howard Cosell interrupted a live broadcast of the Yankees World Series to proclaim that the Bronx was burning.
+Shortly after, in tandem with the New York City Department of Housing Preservation and Development and Vacant Building Program, Jeffrey Levine worked to rehabilitate burned down shells of multiple buildings to create 600 units of affordable housing in the South Bronx.
+Levine Builders built approximately 230 homes through the NYC Housing Partnership’s New Homes Programs.
+These projects were the early building blocks of a now flourishing community.